danvalente/music_diary/README.md

 MusicDiary provides a service that allows a user to attach a note to the song they are currently listening to on Spotify.
 Notes are saved in memory as well as persisted to disk using Erlangs built-in DETS tables (for now).

-The user must OAuth in to Spotify by visiting `http://localhost:4000` (4000 is the hard-coded port behind which the authorization server sits)
+The user must OAuth in to Spotify by visiting `http://localhost:<port>` (whatever port is specified in config.exs).
+This is  where the authorization server sits.

-The diary server sits behind port 4545 and the endpoint of interest (literally, the only one) is `/take-note`, which accepts POST requests.
+The diary server port is also specified in in `config.exs` and the endpoint of interest (literally, the only one) is `/take-note`, which accepts POST requests.

 For example, the request: